0xModded/SemiAutoMatedVideoMaker/README.md

 # VideoMaker
-This just automates making stupid tiktok compilations.
+This just automates making tiktok compilations (like the ones you see on youtube).
+You can use this to make videos for your own amusement, or post it where you please.

-# How do I use it huh????
+# How do I install the dependencies?
-## If your on linux/ubuntu
+## If your on linux/Ubuntu:

 $sudo apt install ffmpeg jq youtube-dl

-## Thats all you need
 # How do I run this?

 $chmod +x videomaker.sh